Keep updated with phanganist.com by following our Facebook page.

 Bangkok Airways owns and operates Samui Airport, which is privately owned and controlled.
 The company operates the majority of flights from the island.
 In February 2008, Thai Airways International started flying to Samui.

-The construction of Samui Airport, which is located near Bo Phut Beach in the northern part of the island, began in 1982 and was completed in April 1989.
+The construction of Samui Airport, located near Bo Phut Beach in the northern part of the island, began in 1982 and was completed in April 1989.

 The two terminals are open-sided, with tropical flowers adorning the walls to give passengers a beach vacation feel.
 Except for the offices and gift shops, there are few air-conditioned areas.
 Since it receives flights from Singapore and Hong Kong, Samui Airport is classified as an international airport.